 Why Choose CBD if Marijuana is Legal?

 For starters, medical marijuana in Ohio is only obtainable by people who meet a strict criteria for the program.
 First, you must make an appointment with a doctor.
-Then, the doctor will only approve patients for a medical marijuana card by diagnosing them with a condition on a very specific list of ailments.
-Further, the medical marijuana card comes with a fee.
+Then, the doctor will only approve patients for a medical cannabis card by diagnosing them with a condition on a very specific list of ailments.
+Further, the card comes with a fee.
 And the prescription and the card must be kept up to date.
 And finally, patients can only purchase the product at a state-licensed dispensary, limiting its accessibility.